 ● Allergies:

 Your American Eskimo dog can also face allergies.
-Allergies can make your dog’s skin itchy and cause hot spots as well.
+Allergies can make your dog’s skin itchy and cause hot spots.

 Shaving the American Eskimo Dog’s Coat:

-Many Eskimo dog owners think shaving off the Eskie’s hair is the best solution to get rid of floating Eskie hair.
+Many Eskimo dog owners think shaving off the Eskie’s hair is the best solution to eliminate floating Eskie hair.
 That’s not the way out.
 Really!

 If you are not up for cleaning up the shedding hair, don’t go for an American Eskimo dog.
 Keeping an American Eskimo dog shaved is the last thing you should do.
-In case you ask, can I shave off my American Eskie’s hair?
+Can I shave off my American Eskie’s hair if you ask?
 Sure, you can.

 But… Here is a catch.

 Shaving off any dog’s protective coat is not recommended.
-When an American Eskimo dog makes its transition from puppyhood to adult dog, his double-layer coat grows into two layers.
+When an American Eskimo dog transitions from puppyhood to adult dog, his double-layer coat grows into two layers.
 The layer – grows as a smooth, thick, and insulating layer.

 The top layer – grows as the water-resistant guard layer over the inner layer.
 If you let your Eskimo’s coat grow, it will hold its wholeness as a double-layer coat.
 The hair shed when refurbishment is required.
 Other causes may be coat maintenance and temperature control.

-But, once you shave off your pet’s hair to the skin, it will not grow back in the same manner again.
-Never.
-It happens because your Eskimo’s hair follicles will not get the signal to re-grow in the same pattern as before.
-Now, the hair growth will happen randomly – mingling and mixing the inner soft layer with the outer guard layer.
+But once you shave off your pet’s hair to the skin, it will not grow back in the same manner again—never.
+This happens because your Eskimo’s hair follicles do not get the signal to re-grow in the same pattern.
+Now, the hair growth will happen randomly, mingling and mixing the inner soft layer with the outer guard layer.

 Consequently, your Eskimo dog no longer has natural protection against harsh weather.
-So, you see, shaving your American Eskimo dog turns out to be a major loss.
-Now, the responsibility of providing your Eskie with the required protection against sunburn, windburn, pests, and more, lies on your shoulders.
+So, shaving your American Eskimo dog is a major loss.
+Now, you are responsible for providing your Eskie with the required protection against sunburn, windburn, pests, and more.

 4 Ways to Curtail Your American Eskimo’s Shedding Hair

 Shedding is one of the most important parts of ANY dog’s life.
-It’s actually a way to get rid of older hair and create room for new ones to grow.
+It’s a way to eliminate older hair and allow new ones to grow.

-If you want a solution to stop your American Eskimo’s shedding.
-I am sorry, there’s none.
+If you want a solution to stop your American Eskimo’s shedding, I am sorry, there’s none.
 But should this shedding thing stop you from relishing the company of an Eskie?
-A big no-no!
-So, instead of finding out ways to put an end to shedding, your focus should be on HOW to deal with this problem.
+It’s a big no-no!
+So, instead of finding ways to end shedding, your focus should be on how to deal with this problem.

-Although there’s no one proven formula, still, following ways can help you reduce your Eskie’s molting.
+Although there’s no proven formula, the following ways can help you reduce your Eskie’s molting.

 1. Brushing:

 If there is the easiest way to remove dead hair from your pet’s coat, it’s brushing.
-Apart from clearing off the loose air, regular brushing stimulates the natural oils in your Eskie’s coat and promotes healthy fur growth.
+Besides clearing off the loose air, regular brushing stimulates the natural oils in your Eskie’s coat and promotes healthy fur growth.

 2. Vacuuming:

-If you want to have an Eskie at your home, investing in a good vacuum cleaner will be a wise move.
+If you want an Eskie at your home, investing in a good vacuum cleaner will be wise.
 Let the vacuum cleaner suck all the Eskie hair spread in your home.
 Vacuuming your house often for a proper clean-up of dog hair will keep your home tidy and save you a lot of time.

 3. Bathing: